 I dressed the girls in comfy leggings and Theo in sweatpants.

-Our return flight was later in the evening, so I changed the girls into pajamas in the airport.
+Our return flight was later in the evening, so I changed the girls into pajamas at the airport.
 This way, when they got home, I could put them straight to bed.

 Yes, it’s kind of gross to sleep in clothes that were on the airplane, but I washed all of their bedding the following day.